neomaxzero/blog/src/posts/016-mjs-modular-patterns-and-practices.md

 ### [Destructuring, Rest and spread](https://developer.mozilla.org/es/docs/Web/JavaScript/Referencia/Operadores/Destructuring_assignment)

 Is very likely that you are going to handle data from data structures.
-In Javascript, we tend to use Arrays and Objects all the time.
-Especially now that we are in an era of immutability and functional programming, getting to know and understanding how spread operator works can be very beneficial to your day to day coding sessions.
+In Javascript, we use Arrays and Objects all the time.
+Especially now that we are in an era of immutability and functional programming, getting to know and understand how spread operator works can be very beneficial to your day to day coding sessions.

 ### [Block scoped variables](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let)

-`var` is mutable and function scope and lead to a lot of issues in the past.
-With ES6, `const` and `let` was introduced and there is no reason to use `var` ever again. `let` and `const` are block scoped, its behaviour is way more predictable and they don't suffer of several problems that `var` has.
+`var` is mutable, "function scoped" and lead to a lot of issues in the past.
+With ES6, `const` - `let` was introduced and there is no reason to use `var` ever again. `let` and `const` are block scoped, its behaviour is way more predictable and they don't suffer of several problems that `var` has.
 Even if you are an IE8 fan, you can rely on babel to transpile your code.

 ### [Async functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await)

 There are a few flavors to choose in order to implement async behavior on your modules.
-If it is possible I'd say go for async/await that is really easy to understand because it takes the asynchronicity out of the way (while reading the code).
-On the other hand if you are in a project that by default use callback functions, consider doing a first migration to Promise.
+If its possible I'd say go for async/await that is really easy to understand because it takes the asynchronicity out of the way (while reading the code).
+On the other hand if you are in a project that by default use callback functions, consider doing a first migration to [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).
 Its well worth the effort to learn the ins and outs of Promises which is not easy at the beginning and then if you think is neccessary migrate to `async/await`.

 If you interact with 3rd party libraries, I'd recommend you to build a wrapper around the library so if the library use callbacks you use the same async invocation pattern throughout your project.